 While other cannabinoids activate the ECS by binding directly with CB1 and CB2 receptors, CBD influences both CB1 and CB2 receptors from afar.

-Though research on how CBD functions inside the ECS is still in its early stages, one theory hypothesizes that CBD works by changing how the body’s endocannabinoids work by prompting the creation of more endocannabinoids or slowing the breakdown of existing endocannabinoids, making each already existing endocannabinoid more effective.
+Though research on how CBD functions inside the ECS is still in its initial stages, one theory hypothesizes that CBD works by changing how the body’s endocannabinoids work by prompting the creation of more endocannabinoids or slowing the breakdown of existing endocannabinoids, making each already existing endocannabinoid more effective.

 Benefits of CBD